Skip to main content

 Creating Effective Commands

-1. Start simple: Single token, single slot
+1. Start simple: A single token to select

 2. Increase complexity: Multiple tokens, specific order